kinecosystem/kin-sdk-unity/README.md

                    }
 ```

-Please note that the sdk lunches a separate native activity to perform the backup/restore process.
+Please note that the SDK launches a separate native activity to perform the backup/restore process.

 ## Error Handling